BrandyMcKinney/brandy_mckinney.github.io/README.txt

 # Portfolio

 Hi 👋👋 and welcome to my personal website/portfolio.
-I plan to keep it this site updated as I explore by building projects and continue to develop my skills.
 I can be contacted via my website through links to LinkedIn and of course, here on GitHub.
 Thanks for checking out my site!🙂

 ## Personal Website customized using Story by HTML5 UP